vanessaneves-dev/vanessaneves-dev/README.md

 ##
  Hello, I'm Vanessa Neves!👩‍🦰

-- 👩‍💻 Studying Full Stack development - Node.js and React
+- 👩‍💻 Full Stack developer - Node.js and React
 - 🎓 Graduated in Front-end Development
 - 🎓 Bachelor of Civil Engineering
 - 🔁 In career transition to Technology